-Also, The footprint science is based on the principle that no two persons have similar footprints.
-In other words, footprints are unique to individuals like fingerprints and can be considered as an example of Law of Individuality.
+Also, footprint science is based on the principle that no two persons have similar footprints.
+In other words, footprints are unique to individuals like fingerprints and can be considered as an example of the Law of Individuality.

-Skin of the plantar portion of the feet and toes are different from the skin of the other body parts.
-The papillary ridges present on the plantar surface form a unique pattern that constitute a footprint which contain individual characteristics.
-The friction ridges are formed at the fetal stage of every human individual and last till their lifetime.
-Therefore they are one of the reliable physical evidences in forensic examination.
+The skin of the plantar portion of the feet and toes is different from the skin of the other body parts.
+The papillary ridges present on the plantar surface form a unique pattern that constitutes a footprint containing individual characteristics.

-The footprints found at the crime scene may contain unique features along with the ridge patterns.
+The footprints found at the crime scene may contain unique features along with ridge patterns.
 They can be phalange prints (formed by the phalanges and toes present at specific positions), crease marks (formed by the folds of the skin of the foot, which can be permanent or temporary), pits/corns/crack marks/deformity (these are not present in every individual), etc.

-There is a unique condition related to feet in a few individuals (1.54% of the population) which is known as ‘flat foot’ where, complete instep region of the plantar surface of the foot is impressed on the surface.
+There is a unique condition related to feet in a few individuals (1.54% of the population) which is known as ‘flat foot’ where the complete instep region of the plantar surface of the foot is impressed on the surface.
 The curved area is not visible in such prints as in normal prints, which can be used as an identifying feature of an individual.

 Examination of Footprints

-The examination of footprints is conducted by the process of ACE-VR which is an acronym for- Analysis, Comparison, Evaluation, Verification and Report.
+The examination of footprints is conducted by the process of ACE-VR which is an acronym for Analysis, Comparison, Evaluation, Verification, and Report.

-Morphological analysis → placement of features → capturing the fine individual feature.
+Morphological analysis → placement of features → capturing the fine individual feature

-The next step after evaluation is the verification which is conducted by the different footprint examiners and then finally a report is submitted.
+The next step after the evaluation is the verification of different footprints which examiners conduct and then finally a report is submitted.

-Admissibility of Footprints in Court
+Admissibility of Footprints in Court in India

 Though the footprints have potential evidential value, still they are not admissible as reliable evidence in court.
-They are considered as corroborative evidence.
+They are considered corroborative evidence.

 There have been many cases in India where the court stated that the conviction of the accused can not be based solely on the footprint evidence and the science of footprint analysis is not well established.
-The integrity of the footprint evidence, the collection procedure and the analysis is always questioned, therefore it is not considered as helpful evidence.
+The integrity of the footprint evidence, the collection procedure, and the analysis is always questioned, therefore it is not considered helpful evidence.